Chaka Traorè

-Chaka Traorè (born 23 December 2004) is an Ivorian professional footballer who plays as a winger for Serie A club AC Milan, and its reserve team club Milan Futuro.
+Chaka Traorè (born 23 December 2004) is an Ivorian professional footballer who plays as a winger and attacking midfielder for Serbian SuperLiga club Partizan.

 Club career

 Parma

 Traorè made his professional debut with Parma in a 2–1 Coppa Italia loss to Lazio on 21 January 2021.
 On 10 April 2021 he made his Serie A debut in a 3–1 loss against AC Milan; he also became the first 2004-born player to play in Serie A.

 AC Milan

 On 30 August 2021, Traorè moved to Serie A club AC Milan, immediately joining the youth sector roster.
 In July 2023, he extended his contract with the club until June 2028 and was promoted to the senior team.
 He made his senior debut for AC Milan on 28 November 2023 in a 3–1 Champions League loss to Borussia Dortmund, coming on as a substitute in the 77th minute.
 Traorè made his first league appearance for AC Milan four days later in a 3–1 win against Frosinone.
 He started and scored his first senior goal for AC Milan on 2 January 2024 in Coppa Italia, securing a 4–1 win over Cagliari.
 On 7 January, Traorè scored his first Serie A goal in a match against Empoli, contributing to a 3–0 win.